 Team members are actively encouraged to contribute, to experiment with new approaches, and failure, when it occurs, is seen as a positive thing – as a sign that innovation is taking place.
 One of the additional benefits of innovation is that it encourages a culture where people are more receptive to change.

-How are those in leadership roles at your workplace going with the above?
-If you are in a leadership role, rate yourself on how well you are doing with the above on a scale of 0 to 10 with each of the above.
+How are the leaders in your workplace going with the above?
+If you are in a leadership role, rate yourself on how well you are doing with the above on a scale of 0 to 10.
 Set yourself a goal to lift your performance in one or two areas.

-Also, when you are speaking informally with colleagues, explore one or two of these issues with your colleagues and be open to taking action in certain areas.
+Also, when you are speaking informally with colleagues, explore one or two of these issues and be open to taking action in certain areas.
 I assure you, your team members will notice the difference.